This article is part of a larger series on POS Systems.

-- Reporting: Enterprise and Enterprise Plus subscribers gain access to detailed, real-time reports to track productivity, sales, invoices, and more.
+- Reporting: Enterprise and Enterprise Plus subscribers gain access to detailed, real-time reports to track information like productivity, sales, and invoices.
 You can customize reports and invoices with your business logo and revise layouts to meet your business needs.
-You can export reports as PDFs, Excel spreadsheets, webpages, or text files.
+You can export reports as PDFs, Excel spreadsheets, web pages, or text files.

-- Quick search: All of OnTime 360’s app screens include a search box that allows you to quickly search for customers or delivery tickets.
+- Quick search: All of OnTime 360’s app screens include a search box that allows you to search for customers or delivery tickets quickly.
 OnTime 360 searches across all of your records to find matching information and shows results in real time.
-Your drivers and dispatchers can quickly locate any record from a customer name, address, or order number.
+Your drivers and dispatchers can locate any record from a customer’s name, address, or order number quickly.

 - Timekeeping: Users at the Professional level or higher tiers can use OnTime 360 to record employee hours for payroll.
-This is helpful for businesses that dispatch delivery drivers remotely; drivers can clock in from their smartphone app on the way to their first drop-off location.
+This feature is helpful for businesses that dispatch delivery drivers remotely.
+Drivers can clock in from their smartphone app on the way to their first drop-off location.

-- Scannable color-coding: New, assigned, en route, and completed deliveries are color tagged so you can assess their status at a glance.
+- Scannable color-coding: New, assigned, en-route, and completed deliveries are color tagged so that you can assess their status at a glance.

 - Speedy order entry: OnTime 360 auto-populates delivery ticket information with returning customer information.